sampurna09/Connect-Maven-Project-To-Mysql-Hibernate/README.md

 # DemoHibernate
-connect a maven project to database using hibernate dependency-> hibernate-core,mysql-connector,jboss tools form marketplace
+A simple Project to connect a maven project to database using hibernate(ORM) dependency-> hibernate-core,mysql-connector,jboss tools form marketplace